-As the era of detections nears, it is vital that the LSC develop a suite of visual media clips that can be used by mainstream and online media.
-The clips that are needed include (but are not limited to):
+As the Detection Era begins, it is vital that the LSC continues to develop and improve its suite of visual media clips that can be used by mainstream and online media.
+The bank of resources assembled for the GW150914 detection announcement can be found on the EPO wiki and at mediaassets.caltech.edu/gwave.
+Areas where additional resources are needed include:

-- animations of the most likely GW events: inspirals, bursts, and other results from numerical simulations - overview shots of the observatories - diverse scientists working on various types of hardware - interesting shots of the hardware systems

-All clips should be available in various resolutions, but HD is required for use by mainstream media.
-It is also important to produce clips in various lengths - up to 30 seconds for use by mainstream media, and about 2 minutes of narrated stories for youtube audiences and to be used in press releases.
-Additionally "B-roll" is required to support media releases.
+- animations of detected, or likely upcoming, GW events especially BH-BH and NS-NS CBC events, bursts, supernovae and other results from numerical simulations - animations and video footage relevant to EM-follow up of GW events, e.g. explaining how we localise GW sources on the sky - overview shots of the observatories - diverse scientists working on various types of hardware - interesting shots of the hardware systems available in various resolutions, including HD for use by mainstream media, and 30 second length for use by mainstream media, about 2 minutes of narrated stories for youtube audiences and to be used in press releases, and additional "B-roll" to support media releases.
 Press choose snippets of B-roll to talk over in news reports.
 Best practices in this area include NASA's Scientific Visualization Studio which is a repository of all the visual media developed to support NASA press conferences.
 Note the many different formats and lengths of animations plus still images available for each release.
 The LSC has already excelled in creating longer explanatory videos such as Einstein's Messengers, LIGO: A Passion for Understanding, and LIGO: Generations.
+Additional longer format videos are currently underway including LIGO Detection and work by Over the Sun LLC.